SkyUOI/OurChat/script/README.md

 If you modified the `Dockerfile`,use it to rebuild docker image for development usage

+## Client Usage

+### `generate.pb.dart.py`

+Run this script to generate dart protobuf files.

 ## Daily

 ### `pre-commit`

 Run some checks(lint, format) locally before every commit,your can copy it to `.git/hooks`(if your are using linux,use `chmod +x .git/hooks/pre-commit` to make it runnable)

+### `pre-commit.py`

+Format your code or do other works.You can run it before you commit to prevent your code from being rejected by CI.

 ### `merge_and_push_main.py`